 Our #1 concern is patient safety.
 Things look different and will be different.
 This page will describe some of the measures we are taking to protect our team, our patients, and do great dentistry.

-Various Protocols are in place in our dental office to prevent cross-contamination of infectious diseases and bloodborne pathogens.
+Various protocols are in place in our dental office to prevent cross-contamination of infectious diseases and bloodborne pathogens.
 We use appropriate disinfectants for the contact time that’s necessary in order to effectively reduce the bacteria present on surfaces.
 Our sterilization protocols have recently been reviewed including removing the debris, the use of internal and external indicators, and biological monitoring of our autoclave.
 Lastly, our dental water lines are disinfected and regularly tested to reduce transmitting diseases from patient to patient.
 The new dental units are specifically designed to help eliminate this phenomenon.

 All employees have temperatures taken upon arrival and are screened for symptoms of COVID-19.
-They are encouraged to stay home if they or anyone in their household are positive to COVID 19 symptoms.
+They are encouraged to stay home if they or anyone in their household are positive for COVID 19 symptoms.
 In addition, they are given regular reviews of infection control protocols to ensure everyone’s safety during this time.

 PERSONAL PROTECTIVE EQUIPMENT